 “Hand-Coded” websites from the ground up are virtually a thing of the past.
 These types of websites are taken from nothing and developed into a completely custom website.
 Typically all aspects of hand-coding a website design can be either purchased from another developer or are offered for free in an open-source environment.
 If however, you are working with a web design company that has proprietary software, they will nickel and dime you for everything.

 With proprietary software, these companies have full-time web developers and programmers on-hand and they are not cheap.
 We know this first-hand because we started with proprietary software from 2006-2014.
 Personally, we would recommend staying away from developers that use proprietary software as it can get extremely expensive and takes far too long.

 Unless of course, your website needs to have 100% unique code on the backend, then of course we understand.

 2. Custom Website Design

-A truly custom website design can be achieved on many different content management systems given the right tools and environments.
+Truly custom website design can be achieved in many different content management systems given the right tools and environments.
 If your developer knows how to tweak PHP, edit HTML and create CSS, then you can have a website designer create you something completely custom in a very short amount of time.

 3. Theme Based Website Design

 Theme based website options are one of the most popular environments in the development world.
 There are virtually hundreds of thousands of themes/ templates available for an end-user who can have it completely customized given the right web development company.